Airport Pickup Service and Car Rental Information

 Crandall on St. John meet and greet our guests at the Ferry Dock on St. John.

 Your greeter will meet you at the ferry dock on St. John.
 We will be in contact with you prior to your departure for St. John regarding your flight and car rental information.
-Upon arrival in St. Thomas, please call us at 340-227-6688 from the airport and again when boarding the ferry, so that Laurie or Craig will know when you will arrive on St. John & can be at the dock to meet you.
+Your greeter will call you to arrange your meet and greet at the St. John ferry dock.

 Below are some helpful links about St.John that may be of interest to you